 - Merch by Amazon: What I’ve Learned After 1 Year

 Marketing your art can mean handing out business cards to your network, sharing on social media or even blogging.
-You can try them all or just focus on a few like sharing your art and products on Instagram and Pinterest.
+You can try all of these, or just focus on a few like sharing on Instagram and Pinterest.

 One thing I recommend is having consistent branding across all of your stores and social media channels.
 This includes having the same or similar headers, logo and profile photo.
 These can be changed and improved over time so just start with something simple and go from there.

 I have several in depth posts about the different marketing platforms I’ve experimented with.
 You should do your own experimenting, or take some marketing courses (many are free!) if it is not your strong suit.

 - How to Grow your Instagram Art Account